2014–15 Lipscomb Bisons women's basketball team

-The 2014–15 Lipscomb Bisons women's basketball team will represent Lipscomb University in the 2014–15 NCAA Division I women's basketball season.
+The 2014–15 Lipscomb Bisons women's basketball team represented Lipscomb University in the 2014–15 NCAA Division I women's basketball season.
 The Lady Bisons were coached by third year head coach Greg Brown and were a member of the Atlantic Sun Conference.
 They finished the season 8-21, 3-11 in A-Sun play for a seventh-place finish.
 They lost in the quarterfinals of the 2015 Atlantic Sun women's basketball tournament to Stetson.

 Media

 All home games and conference road will be shown on ESPN3 or A-Sun.TV.
 Non conference road games will typically be available on the opponents website.